-What is guerrilla testing and how do I use it?
+What is guerrilla testing and how do you use it?

 What is guerrilla testing?

 What isn’t guerrilla testing?

 I know what you’re thinking, ‘you’re telling me there’s a cheap and fast usability technique?
 One which I can walk outside and use as an excuse to pester people?’.
 Yes, but that’s not to say there aren’t any limitations to this quick and cheap UX research method.

 Firstly you are not guaranteed to have anyone agree to answer your questions.
 Secondly, the people you approach may be so far off spec that you never uncover issues your actual audience faces.